Druckansicht der Internetadresse:

 Ihre Forschungsinteressen sind auf dem Gebiet der Empirischen Makroökonomik, Familienökonomik und Demographie, Bildungs- und Arbeitsmarktökonomik, Entwicklungsökonomik, Ungleichheit und Soziale Mobilität und Soziale Interaktion/Netzwerke/Peer Effekte.

-Katja Maria Kaufmann ist Research Fellow am briq (Bonn), am Institut zur Zukunft der Arbeit (IZA) und beim CESifo Research Network, sie ist Mitglied der Human Capital and Economic Opportunity (HCEO) Global Working Group und Principal Investigator am CRC Collaborative Research Center TRR 224.
+Katja Maria Kaufmann ist Research Fellow am briq (Bonn), am Institut zur Zukunft der Arbeit (IZA) und beim CESifo Research Network.
+Sie ist Mitglied der Human Capital and Economic Opportunity (HCEO) Global Working Group und Principal Investigator am CRC Collaborative Research Center TRR 224.

 Einen ausführlichen Lebenslauf finden Sie hier.